sap-tutorials/Tutorials/tutorials/sac-story-explore-3-apply-filters/sac-story-explore-3-apply-filters.md

 **Scenario**: Analyze the performance of all sales managers except `Janet Bury`, `Nancy Miller`, and `Kiran Raj`.

-1. Since we want to only see specific sales managers and exclude the rest, we need to filter on the Sales Manager dimension as seen below.
+1. Since you want to only see specific sales managers and exclude the rest, you need to filter on the Sales Manager dimension as seen below.

       ![Story Filter](Story Filter 1.gif)